osg-htc/operations/docs/services/topology.md

         ### (use `git reflog` to find the previous commit that was used)
         # git reset --hard <COMMIT>

+1. For updates to the webhook app, switch `/opt/topology-webhook` to the previous master:

+        # cd /opt/topology-webhook
+        ### (use `git reflog` to find the previous commit that was used)
+        # git reset --hard <COMMIT>

-1. If you made config changes to `/etc/opt/topology/config-production.py`, revert them.
+1. If you made config changes to `/etc/opt/topology/config-production.py` or `config-production-webhook.py`, revert them.

 1. Restart `httpd`: